stacks-network/docs/stacks-in-depth/nodes-and-miners/mine-mainnet-stacks-tokens.md

 #### Update Stacks Blockchain Docker Configuration File

-Use the steps oulined above to create the configuration file.
+Use the steps outlined above to create the configuration file.

 #### Start the Stacks Blockchain miner with Docker